wanliw96/ML_breast_cancer_subtypes/README.md

 - RNASeqData.BRCA.TCGA.txt: <br /> Matrix with RNA-seq dataset.
 Columns represent each breast cancer/normal sample, and rows represent individual genes.
 - PAM50.class.microarray.txt: <br /> PAM50 classification results for part of the samples in the RNA-seq dataset that also have microarray data for the same samples.
 This can be used as the ground truth for these samples.
 - SurvivalData.txt: <br /> This matrix contains information about the time until each patient either died or the time until the last follow-up (last known alive).
 It also contains information about whether the patient still had a tumor at the time of death or the last follow-up.
-- PAM50.genes.txt: <br /> Set of genes included in the PAM50 classifier.
-This set of 50 genes has previously been selected based on their ability to discriminate the five breast cancer intrinsic subtypes using microarray data.
+- PAM50.genes.txt: <br /> A set of genes that are included in the PAM50 classifier.
+These 50 genes have previously been selected based on their ability to discriminate the five breast cancer intrinsic subtypes using microarray data.

 ## Analysis steps
 #### 1. Data normalization: